 OVERVIEW: The May and Stanley Smith Charitable Trust awards mental health grants to support kids who are currently or formerly in the foster care system, and military veterans and their families.

-IP TAKE: The Smith Charitable Trust likes to fund relatively established organizations.
-That doesn’t mean grantseekers need to have a decades-long history of operations to obtain funding here, just that their organizations have to be past the start-up phase and can demonstrate proven results in their work.
+IP TAKE: The Smith Charitable Trust prioritizes relatively established organizations.
+That does not mean grant seekers need to have a decades-long history of operations to obtain funding here, just that organizations have to be past the start-up phase and can demonstrate proven results in their work.

 PROFILE: The May and Stanley Smith Charitable Trust was established in 1989 to carry on the giving legacy of May and Stanley Smith.
-In 2014, the trust developed a new strategic plan to focus its grantmaking on the following populations: children, young people, elders, military veterans and their families, and people with disabilities.
-In the mental health grantmaking space, would-be grantees are going to want to seek out the trust’s Foster Youth and Veterans programs.
+It seeks to support “organizations that offer opportunities to children and youth; adults and familes; elders; and people with disabilities that enrich the quality of life, promote self-sufficiency, and assist individuals in achieving their highest potential.”
+The trust supports mental health grantmaking through its Foster Youth and Veterans programs.

-The Smith Charitable Trust’s Foster Youth program awards grants to organizations providing direct services to children and young people who are currently or formerly in the foster care system, as well as those working with kids whose parents can no longer care for them.
-The trust’s giving interests are relatively broad here.
-One major goal of grantmaking out of this program is to support groups ensuring the mental health needs of children and young people involved with the foster care system.
+The Smith Charitable Trust’s Foster Youth program awards grants to organizations that provide direct services to children and young people who are currently or formerly in the foster care system, as well as those working with kids whose parents can no longer care for them.
+The trust’s grantmaking interests are relatively broad here.
+One of this program’s major grantmaking goals is to support groups that address the mental health needs of children and young people involved with the foster care system.

-The trust’s Veterans program awards grants to organizations that promote overall well-being of military service members, veterans and their families.
-The trust takes a holistic approach to its grantmaking here, but it names its first goal as improving the mental health status of military vets.
+The trust’s Veterans program awards grants to organizations that promote overall well-being of military service members, veterans, and their families.
+The trust takes a holistic approach to its grantmaking here, but it states that its first goal is to improve the mental health status of military veterans.
 This includes supporting groups working to reduce prejudice around mental health, remove obstacles to treatment, increase the number of mental health care providers, and increase access to programs to improve overall well-being.